Construction Neighborhood Meeting

 - MSD Project Clear will lay approximately 1,400 feet of wastewater pipe and 1,800 feet of stormwater pipe.

 - New pipe and pipe replacement will increase pipe size to between 12-30 inches in diameter allowing a larger amount of wastewater and stormwater to flow through the system.

 What can residents expect?

-Though construction for this project is not estimated to begin by Fall 2021, it is important to be prepared for what to expect.
-By October 2020, residents whose property will need to be accessed to construct the project will be contacted in order to obtain necessary easements.
+Residents whose property will need to be accessed to construct the project were contacted by January of 2021 in order to obtain the necessary easements.

 With any type of construction, residents can expect to see and hear heavy equipment during the sewer excavation process.
 The pictures above depict what a neighborhood will look like before, during, and after a typical project.

 Traffic Impacts: The majority of this project will be constructed by digging through the surface of the ground to a depth of about 20 feet, in a process known as “open-cut” construction.
 The majority of the work will take place on 3 residential streets: White, Rosalie and Bridgeport Avenues.